davidbowland/form-submit/README.md

 Simple, powerful and extensible JavaScript form validation (IE9+)

 ## HTML-driven
 Most validation can be achieved by including one or more attributes on form fields (input, select, textarea).
 Form submission is automatically prevented when any form does not pass validation.

+This script supports being loaded `defer`.

 #### HTML attributes and possible values